 We have teens join this program from all over the world!
 They are typically culturally curious teens who are excited about making new friends, stepping out of their comfort zone, expanding their horizons, and trying something new.
 We find this program attracts teens who are looking for a balance of language instruction and service in an exotic location.

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family run hotels where we establish personal relationships with the owners.

-In Turrialba we stay in a beautiful family run hotel from where you can see the amazing Turrialba volcano. in Puerto Viejo we stay at a nice hotel close to the beach and town.
+In Turrialba we stay in a beautiful family-run hotel from which you can see the amazing Turrialba volcano.
+In Puerto Viejo we stay at a nice hotel close to the beach and town.
 In Sarapiqui we stay in a great centrally located hotel.
+In Manuel Antonio our hotel is near the ocean.
+In Tamarindo our hotel is close to the beach and town.
 At all of our accommodations in Costa Rica you can expect to see monkeys and other wildlife hanging out!

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.

 Do most travelers go by themselves?